danielbutts/express-passport-linkedin/README.md

 `Failed to serialize user into session`

 Wat??
 A little Googling might bring you [here](http://stackoverflow.com/questions/19948816/error-failed-to-serialize-user-into-session) where you see `passport.serializeUser` and `passport.deserializeUser`.

+> Pro tip: Literally Google "Failed to serialize user into session" and the above link is the first result.

 Those methods are being called on `passport`, so there's probably more information about that in the Passport docs.
 Go there and search for it.
 You'll find a snippet that looks like this in the passport docs:

 ```js
 passport.serializeUser(function(user, done) {